haydenki/ytpirate/README.md

 # YTpirate

 YTpirate is a program designed to make it easier to listen to free music.
-It's a program that takes a text file as input, containing a list of songs and automatically finds them on YouTube and downloads them to a directory of your choice.
+It takes a text file as input, containing a list of songs and automatically finds them on YouTube and downloads them to a directory of your choice.
 It also can prioritize downloads by bitrate/filetype preferences of the users choosing.

 ## Requirements